FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 These features, especially the connectivity-related features, also allow for the creation of a hybrid cloud where a traditional infrastructure can be connected to the cloud.
 This gives a company the ability to leverage the flexibility of the cloud but also keep static / legacy systems for financial or engineering reasons.

-## Managed Services

-!!! tldr "In a hurry?"
-    **Managed services:**

-    - Low entry cost
-    - Little in-house know-how required
-    - Vendor lock-in
-    - If problems arise they are hard to debug

 ## Automation